-Following World War I, she lived on the family estate, Dushnitsa, in the region of the Lithuanian-Polish border.
-The name of the estate, which had been purchased by her father before the war, was similar to that of Shner’s maiden name, Dushnitsky, and she speculates that her father’s forebears were residents of the nearby village, also called Dushnitsa.
-Shner’s mother ran the estate house together with Boris, her husband’s nephew.
+Following World War I, she lived on the family estate, Duschnitza, in the region of the Lithuanian-Polish border.
+The name of the estate, which had been purchased by her father before the war and was confiscated by the Polish government in 1945, was similar to that of Shner’s maiden name, Dushnitsky.
+Shner speculated that her father’s forebears were residents of the nearby village, also called Duschnitza.
+Her mother ran the estate house together with Boris, her husband’s nephew.
 The family was very wealthy; the father was a surveyor by profession and a well-known public figure in the region.
-Of her home in Sejny, Shner recounts that it was “an open house, rich, always filled with numerous visitors and guests who would come to seek the help of my father on various matters.”
+Of her home in Sejny, Shner recounted that it was “an open house, rich, always filled with numerous visitors and guests who would come to seek the help of my father on various matters.”

 Shner attended elementary school in the city of Suwalki, not far from the estate.
 She later transferred to the Lithuanian town of Lazdei (Lazdijai), located ten kilometers from the Lithuanian-Polish border.
 There she studied at the town gymnasium, where the language of instruction was Lithuanian.
-In her memoirs of those days, she recounts that as a rule the few Jewish pupils there did not encounter antisemitism.
+In her memoirs of those days, she recounted that as a rule the few Jewish pupils there did not encounter antisemitism.
 However, in her autobiography she stated that at a ceremony held at the gymnasium on Lithuanian Independence Day, she was asked to recite a patriotic Lithuanian poem.
 “When I finished, the audience burst into applause.
 But when I came off the stage into the audience, I heard one of the dignitaries in the first row say: ‘True, the student read nicely, and her Lithuanian accent is perfect.
 But is it fitting for us to entrust the recitation of this poem on the national holiday of Lithuania to a Jew, of all people?
 Is February 16 her holiday?’”
-As a result of this incident she reached the conclusion that “[I] had nothing of my own there … I was a stranger … an overnight guest.
+As a result of this incident, she reached the conclusion that “[I] had nothing of my own there … I was a stranger … an overnight guest.
 And I so longed for something of my own, even a miserable little piece of land, but my own.”
 At that point, her interest in Zionism began.

 On October 10, 1939, shortly after the outbreak of World War II, an agreement was signed between the Soviet Union and Lithuania, handing Vilna over to Lithuania in exchange for the use of Lithuanian army bases by Soviet forces.
 During the Soviet occupation, Shner divided her time between Vilna and Kovno.
 She became principal of the Tarbut school in Vilna, replacing Samuel Amrant, who was forced to resign since Polish citizens were no longer allowed to hold public positions.

-When the German army invaded the Soviet Union in the summer of 1941 Shner, together with her mother and sisters, decided to escape to the Soviet Union.
+When the German army invaded the Soviet Union in the summer of 1941, Shner, together with her mother and sisters, decided to escape to the Soviet Union.
+She had married a man named Izia Sapir but lost him at the beginning of the war.
 They embarked on a long, tortuous journey through western Belorussia during which Shner lost contact with her family.
 After wandering through forests and between ghettos in Belorussia, she arrived at the labor camp at Dworec in the Nowogrudok district of western Belorussia.
 The camp had been set up in the autumn of 1941 by Todt, a German engineering firm that supervised both the construction of buildings vital to the German army and the paving of roads and building of bridges required to facilitate the army’s passage in German-occupied areas.
 The camp had a quarry where the Jews worked mining stones.
 A Judenrat was even set up in Dworec which attempted to provide food for the forced laborers.